gitlabhq/gitlab-ci-runner/README.md

 ### Autostart Runners

-On linux machines you can have your runners operate like daemons with the following steps
+On Linux machines you can have your runners operate like daemons with the following steps

 ```
 # make sure you install any system dependancies first